A perturbation theory for the Anderson model: Introduction

-The SIAM quantum dot \cite{Bruus} is a quantum dot with only four possible states: It can be empty (''0``), occupied by an electron with spin $\sigma$ ( ''$\sigma$``) or be in the state ''2``, i.e., filled with two electrons of opposite spin.
-If the quantum dot is tunnel-coupled to contacts at different chemical potentials, then a current can flow between them.
-Within the diagrammatic real-time approach \cite{Schoeller97, König96} it is given by the equation
+The SIAM quantum dot \cite{Bruus} is a quantum dot with only four possible states: It can be empty (state $0$), occupied by an electron with spin $\sigma$ (state $\sigma$) or be in the doubly occupied state $2$, i.e., filled with two electrons of opposite spin.
+If the quantum dot is tunnel coupled to contacts at different chemical potentials, then a current can flow between them.
+Within the diagrammatic real time approach \cite{König96, Schoeller97} it is given by the equation

-where $K_c$ is called the ``current kernel'' and $\rho_\infty$ is the stationary reduced density matrix of the dot.
+where $K_c$ is the current kernel and $\rho $ is the stationary reduced density matrix \cite{Blum} of the dot.
 The latter contains information about the stationary probabilities of finding the dot in the possible states.
 The current kernel is originally obtained as a function of time.
 The object of Eq. (\ref{curent kernel}) is the Laplace transform of this function of time.
-One applies the map
+The map